gabriel-fortin/food-fiend/doc/data-model-notes.md

  - unit = "piece(s)" (for quantity display only)

  - portion size (in grams)
- - portions (how many portions from the ingredients used)
+ - number of portions (how many portions out of the ingredients used)

  - ingredients
-     + id, name, FPC, unit, portion size, portions, ingredients, used by, extra
+     + version, id, name, FPC, unit, portion size, portions, ingredients, used by, extra
+     + is selected
+     + note/extra
+ - used by (to update food/meals depending on this as ingredient) (for optimisation?)
+     + id
      + version
-     + note/extra
- - used by (to update food/meals depending on this as ingredient) (?)

  - version (for future optimisation; allows to keep immutability of foods; allows updates if original changes)
  - extra (any other info)